shubhamkumarjha123/now-examples/README.md

 ## Migrating and Upgrading

-If you have an existing project you would like to deploy with ZEIT Now, we recommend reading our guide on [migrating to Now with zero configuration](https://zeit.co/guides/migrate-to-zeit-now/).
+If you have an existing project you would like to deploy with ZEIT Now, we recommend reading our guide on [migrating to Now and zero configuration](https://zeit.co/guides/migrate-to-zeit-now/).
 By combining the guide with this repository, you will quickly be able to understand how to deploy your application.

 If you would like to upgrade a project to take advantage of zero configuration, you may find the [upgrade guide](https://zeit.co/guides/upgrade-to-zero-configuration/) useful.
 The upgrade guide covers how to remove configuration from existing projects along with how to use the `/api` directory.